14. Common chores#

 For this to work, the wheel has to be properly aligned in the frist place.

 Once the rotation stage is in place and a wheel is mounted on the stage, place a phosphor screen in front of any slot on the outer ring.
-It is essential that the initial alignment be done of the outer ring.
+The alignment procedure assumes that the initial alignment be done of the outer ring.

 Rotate the wheel such that the phosphor screen is in the beam path using